hlequien/yf_script/README.md

 ## II) Why yf_script

 Well, it's my first ruby script and to learn ruby, I wanted to do something I like and I need to make sure I go to through.
-And I used yahoo finance API because language you can use it with any language while this language can use a network.
+And I used yahoo finance API because you can use it with any language while this language can use a network.
 The documentation is pretty clear and the availability is close to 100%.
 I know it's delayed for most of stocks and you can't get historical intraday data but it's free of cost and registration.